This article shares a timeline of the renovation and refurbishment progress at Disney’s Grand Floridian Resort in 2024.

 In late 2020, a walkway opened between the Grand Floridian and Magic Kingdom.
 This new walkway allows guests to walk to and from the resort to the Most Magical Place on Earth.

 Narcoossee’s, one of Grand Floridian’s signature dining restaurants that sits over the water, underwent a complete refurbishment.
-It reopened a few months back with a new look and menu.
+It reopened in 2023 with a fresh interior look and menu.

 Related: Grand Floridian Restaurants Guide